FXMisc/RichTextFX/README.md

 [Xanthic](https://github.com/jrguenther/Xanthic)
 [Arduino Harp](http://www.avrharp.org/)

-Please, let me know if you use RichTextFX in your project and would like it to be listed here.
+If you use RichTextFX in an interesting project, I would like to know!

 Features